-Automation is playing an increasingly important role, something facilitated by the often-times easy integration of RPA with existing IT infrastructure.
-So here are some ways to implement RPA effectively within these departments.
+Automation is playing an increasingly important role in marketing and sales, something facilitated by the typically easy integration of RPA within existing IT infrastructure.
+So here are some ways to implement this technology effectively within these departments.

 Storing Existing and New Customer Information

-A notable robotic process automation use case is that it enables one to store customer information in an organised and accessible manner.
+A notable RPA use case is that it enables one to store customer information in an organised and accessible manner.
 Automatic classification of different categories of data, as well as easy company-wide data visualisation, can save one time versus manually entering this information.

-Extracting Sales and Marketing Data from Different Formats
+Extracting Marketing and Sales Data from Different Formats

 Sales Order and Invoice Processing

 Ensuring all data is consistent within an organisation is a very time-intensive task.
 Sales professionals spend vast amounts of time entering data into the CRM system, which then has to be entered into a different system for the finance department.
 These transfers of information lead to notable reductions in accuracy, consistency and productivity.
 RPA can automate sales order tasks on an end-to-end basis, such as entering sales orders and creating their respective invoices.
 It can also automatically process invoices from different formats into consolidated data into a single database system.
 Not only can RPA automate the data input but it can process different levels of decision making and check for distinct errors.

 RPA can be used to automatically nurture leads from a variety of different channels.
 By enabling instant follow-ups and interactions with leads, RPA can lead to easier and faster lead nurturing to increase sales.
 Providing prompt responses to information can be facilitated by RPA as well as generating friendly and appealing replies to advance the conversation.

 There are various RPA solutions that enable one to track competitor websites and prices in real-time while receiving notifications when there is a change.
 This can enable businesses to adjust their prices accordingly without having to manually browse competitor websites.